 So if you're inexperienced, what's the upside?
 Easy.
 That you're open to their teaching methodology.
 That you don't have pre-determined teaching methods and so are flexible.
 Incidentally... this is what the big chain schools want.
 They don't want some inexperienced recent grad trying to reinvent the wheel.

 Another point to remember is about inflated egos.
 Boasting and bragging isn’t looked upon very favorably by the Japanese.
-So one of the best interview tips of all is to keep it real, keep it simple and keep it up-beat.
+So some of the best interview advice of all is to keep it real, keep it simple and keep it up-beat.